RedPrez16/SteamedWindows/README.md

 Installation:

-Download the .ISO file from Releases and burn it to a flash drive using Rufus.
+Download the .ISO file from [here](https://redprez.com/Downloads/SteamDeck/ISOFiles/SteamedWindows1.iso). and burn it to a flash drive using Rufus.

 Plug the flash drive into the Steam Deck VIA the dock or using a USB-C to USB adapter.